Kevm2k20/PPITproject1.0/README.md

 //12th Feb added the basic skeleton of the project
 // 25th Feb skeleton code for the player and camera was completed, we will be designing the level structure next.
 //4th Mar started on level design.
-First thing added was a working gun need to add an explosive effect to it and have th bullet despawn on collision
+First thing added was a working gun need to add an explosive effect to it and have the bullet despawn on collision